dotnet/format/README.md

 #### Deprecations:
 - Added warning to use the default argument instead of `--workspace` option.
 Use `dotnet format ./format.sln` instead of `dotnet format -w ./format.sln`
 - Added warning to use the default argument to specify the folder path when using the `--folder` option.
-Use `dotnet format ./src -f` instead of `dotnet format -f ./src`
+Use `dotnet format ./src` instead of `dotnet format -f ./src`
 - Added warning to use `--include` instead of `--files` alias.
 - Added warning to use `--check` instead of `--dry-run` alias.